 You’ll get to avoid the stress of air travel, with a tonne more leg space than any airline would afford you (in Standard Class anyway).
 As a bonus, you’ll also be able to brag about having been 246 feet below the sea on a train… pretty cool if we do say so ourselves.

 Still not convinced?
 Cast your eyes down this page for all the details you’ll need, including FAQs and trip reviews.
+And if you're still searching for information, our Trains to Amsterdam page has dedicated information on travelling from London to the Dutch capital.
 If you’re ready to book, start a search for cheap train tickets from London to Amsterdam in our Journey Planner at the top of the page.

 New for 2020!
 From 11th February, you can book Advance tickets for direct Eurostar trains from Amsterdam to London (you currently need to change in Brussels on the return journey).
 This direct route will begin to operate from Thursday 30th April 2020.